See the latest vacancies and find out about working for MSF UKJobs in the UK

 Impartiality is central to the practice of medicine: A patient is a patient is a patient.
 Medical need is blind to race, religion, political affiliation, party of conflict or any other discriminator.

 This has, to our credit, wholeheartedly played out in all our operations.
-However, when coupled with the de facto ‘good people’ status of humanitarians, it can be a convenient truth to hind behind: “we do not see race, we are medical and so impartial, racism is not us.”
+However, when coupled with the de facto ‘good people’ status of humanitarians, it can be a convenient truth to hide behind: “we do not see race, we are medical and so impartial, racism is not us.”
 In making this statement dialogue is shut down.

 I have understood how the humanitarian aid sector at large is an industry that is a product of a paternalistic White Saviour complex bound close to the old and despicable colonial narrative of “the white man bringing civilisation to the savage”.